- Share your observations

 Common Butterwort (Pinguicula vulgaris)

-Common Butterwort (Pinguicula vulgaris), a State Endangered plant, is found on moist ledges and mossy boulders on shaded sandstone cliffs in the Apostle Islands.
+Common Butterwort (Pinguicula vulgaris), a Wisconsin Endangered plant, is found on moist ledges and mossy boulders on shaded sandstone cliffs in the Apostle Islands.
 Blooming occurs early June through early July; fruiting occurs throughout July.
 The optimal identification period for this species is late June through late July.

 Synonyms: Pinguicula vulgaris var. americana